htcondor/htcondor/docs/grid-computing/job-router.rst

     :index:`Eval_Set_ATTR><single: Eval_Set_ATTR>; Job Router Routing Table ClassAd attribute>` Eval\_Set\_<ATTR>
     Defines an expression.
-The expression is evaluated, and the resulting value sets the value of the routed copy’s job ClassAd attribute ``<ATTR>``.
+The expression is evaluated, and the resulting value sets the value of the routed copy's job ClassAd attribute ``<ATTR>``.
 Use this attribute to set a custom or local value, especially for modifying an attribute which may have been already specified in a default routing table.